Vesna96/Vesna96/README.md

 - 👋 Hi, I’m Vesna.
 I am a graduate software engineer.
 I have a Bachelor's degree from the Faculty of Electronic Engineering, Department of Computer Science.
-- I am a Java Software Engineer Intern at HTEC Group.
 - 👀 I’m interested in programming languages and foreign languages.
 I am a Software Engineer and an English Teacher.
 I have been teaching English language online (ESL Teacher) for more than a year and a half now and I've taught more than 2000 classes.
 I can speak: English, Serbian, Spanish, German, French and a little bit of Turkish.